 This program is designed to prepare students for career opportunities in a variety of entry-level business positions such as managers, supervisors, and marketing and sales.
-Particular emphasis is also given throughout the program to the use of information technology in business.
-This program also emphasizes entrepreneurship as a viable career option, providing students with the skills needed to realistically evaluate their potential as a business owner, and develop the fundamental knowledge and skills necessary to start and operate a business.
-This program will also enhance employment and promotion in business organization and industries.
-The business management program provides instruction in the basic skills necessary to begin a business career.
+This program also provides instruction in the basic skills necessary to begin a business career.
+This program emphasizes entrepreneurship as a viable career option, providing students with the skills needed to realistically evaluate their potential as a business owner, and develop the fundamental knowledge and skills necessary to start and operate a business.
 This program offers a broad foundation of knowledge, skills, and perspective required to succeed in today's business environment.
+This program can also enhance employment and promotion in business organizations and industries.
 Program Length: 45 Weeks.

-- ✓ To prepare students for business career opportunities in a variety of entry-level positions such as managers, supervisors, and marketing, and sales. - \checkmark How to be a business owner and entrepreneurship skills. - \checkmark Fundamentals of human resources and human nature. - \checkmark Fundamentals of marketing and sales. - ✓ Have students identify, develop, and implement an excellent work ethic and professionalism.
+- ✓ To prepare students for business career opportunities in a variety of entry-level positions such as managers, supervisors, and marketing, and sales. - ✓ How to be a business owner and entrepreneurship skills. - ✓ Fundamentals of human resources and human nature. - ✓ Fundamentals of marketing and sales. - ✓ Have students identify, develop, and implement an excellent work ethic and professionalism.

-COU RSE COURSE CLOCK CREDIT
+COURSE COURSE CLOCK CREDIT

-NUM BER NAME HOURS HOURS
+NUMBER NAME HOURS HOURS

-BM 101 Principles of Business 48 4
+BMG 1010 0 Business Management 48 4.0

-BM 201 Human Resources Management 48 4
+BMG 1050 0 Entrepreneurship 48 4.0

-BM 301 Accounting Principles 48 3
+BMG 210 0 Marketing & Sales 48 3.0

-BM 210 Marketing & Sales 48 3
+BMG 254 0 Principles of Human 48 4.0

-BM 105 Entrepreneurship 48 4
+BMG 3010 0 Accounting Principles 48 3.0

-BM 202 Management & Leadership 48 4
+BMG 2020 0 Management & Leadership 48 4.0

-BM 310 Government Regulations & Business Law 48 4
+BMG 310 0 Business Law & Ethics 48 4.0

-BM 370 Financial Markets 48 4
+BMG 370 0 Financial Markets 48 4.0

-BM 410 Digital Marketing 48 3
+BMG 410 0 Digital Marketing 48 3.0

-BM 415 Professional Sales 48 4
+BMG 415 0 Professional Sales 48 4.0

-BM 420 Selling Skills and Techniques 48 3
+BMG 420 0 Selling Skills and Techniques 48 3.0

-BM 305 Computer Applications 48 3
+BMG 110 • 48 4.0

-BM 110 Small Business Management 48 4
+BMG 220 0 Small Business Management 48 4.0

-BM 560 Human Relations 48 4
+BMG 560 0 48 3.0

-BM 520 Business Communication 48 3
+BMG 520 0 Business Communication 48 3.0